When can I start applying for college?

 The Federal Student Aid ID is a username and password used to complete many federal aid tasks, including filling out the Free Application for Federal Student Aid.

-Go to studentaid.gov and click “Create Account” in the top right.
+Go to studentaid.gov and click “Create Account” in the top right corner.
 Be prepared to provide certain demographic information, such as your full name as it appears on your Social Security card, date of birth, Social Security number, email address and/or mobile phone number.
 Tip: You will need access to your email and/or mobile phone in order to complete the verification step.
 Be sure to use your personal phone number and email address to avoid losing access to your account in the future.

 Two-step verification, which is a form of multi-factor authentication, helps protect your account.
 Each time you log in, you’ll be asked to provide a one-time code that is delivered to you via email, text message or an authenticator app.